exercism/python/docs/TESTS.md

 We also recommend using the code linting program [pylint][pylint], as it is part of our automated feedback on the website and can be a very useful static code analysis tool.
 For ease-of-use, the [pytest-pylint][pytest-pylint] plugin for `pytest` will allow you to run `pylint` via `pytest` on the command line.

-Pylint configuration can be a bit much, so this [tutorial from pycqa.org][tutorial from pycqa.org] can be helpful for getting started, as can this overview of [Code Quality: Tools and Best Practices][Code Quality: Tools and Best Practices] from Real Python.
+Pylint configuration can be a bit much, so this [tutorial from the pylint documentation][tutorial from the pylint documentation] can be helpful for getting started, as can this overview of [Code Quality: Tools and Best Practices][Code Quality: Tools and Best Practices] from Real Python.

 ## Installing pytest